Custom Search

 • efficiency of pump is reduced and the Best Efficiency Point - BEP - is moved

-The head, flow and capacity at other viscosities than used in the original documentation can be modifying with coefficients.
+The head, flow and capacity with fluids with other viscosities than used in the original documentation can be modified with coefficients.

 Flow